top of page

 After years of therapies, awareness, and healing practices, I am not fighting or be ashamed of them anymore; I instead embrace my inner demons, and on a good day, I employ their gifts too.
 That doesn't mean I don't loose my shit, I do, ask my husband.

-She saw me for what I was, maybe because we were similar in many ways.
 She is very much alive inside me, the good and the bad too.

 Nagymami .heic